splunk/fluent-plugin-splunk-hec/README.md

 #### insecure_ssl (bool)

 Specifies whether an insecure SSL connection is allowed.
 If set to false, Splunk does not verify an insecure server certificate.
 This parameter is set to `false` by default.
+Ensure parameter `ca_file` is not configured in order to allow insecure SSL connections when this value is set to `true`.

 ## About Buffer